İsmail Özden

-İsmail Özden (1952 Şimzê, Beşiri – 15 August 2018), aka Mam Zêki Shingali, was a member of the Kurdistan Workers' Party (Partiya Karkerên Kurdistanê, PKK), famous for the leading role he played in the resistance to the conquest of Sinjar by ISIL.
+İsmail Özden (1952 – 15 August 2018), also known as Mam Zêki Shingali, was a member of the Kurdistan Workers' Party (PKK), famous for the leading role he played in the resistance to the conquest of Sinjar by ISIL.
 He was killed on 15 August 2018 in a Turkish Air Force airstrike.

 Early life

 Ismail Özden was born in 1952 to Yazidi parents in Beşiri.
 He attended primary school in the village but dropped out of secondary school.
 In 1969, at the age of 17, he moved to Germany upon the invitation of his brothers.
 He settled in Celle, where a Yazidi diaspora community was already present.

 Political and military career

 In 1978, Özden met sympathizers of the PKK and began to get involved in propaganda work for the party.
 In 1981 he became the founding president of the Kurdistan Patriotic Workers Association (Komeleya Karkerên Welatparêzên Kurdistanê) in Celle.
 Also in 1981, he began to be involved in publishing the Sêrxwebun, a publication of the PKK.
 In 1985 Özden travelled to the PKK training camps and met Abdullah Öcalan, the PKK's leader.
 By 1987 he was a ranking member of the PKK.
 Due to his prior experience with the Kurdish movement in Europe, Özden was sent back to Germany by the PKK.
 Between 1992 and 1996, he worked for the PKK in Germany.
 In Germany he was arrested and prosecuted for being a member of the PKK.
 He was released in 1998.

 After the capture of PKK leader Abdullah Öcalan, Özden went to the Qandil Mountains in northeastern Iraq and became a member of the executive council of the Kurdistan Communities Union (Koma Civakên Kurdistan, KCK), a Kurdish political organization incorporating the PKK.
 He was appointed leader responsible for Sinjar Province, also known as Shingal, part of Sinjar District in the Nineveh Governorate, northwestern Iraq. Özden was sent to replace the former leaders of the province, Vahiyettin Karay, alias Agit Civyan, and Agit Kelar, who were both killed along with 33 others during a meeting in the Qandil Mountains, by a Turkish airstrike.
 The militant Kurdish organization established bases in the mountainous area of Sinjar, where an armed force of about 2,500 was stationed. Özden moved to Sinjar on 11 July 2011.